Canner/WrenAI/wren-ai-service/README.md

 ## Environment Setup

-- Python 3.12 or later
+- Python 3.12
-- follow the instructions at https://pipx.pypa.io/stable/ install `pipx`
-- execute `pipx install poetry` to install `poetry`
+- install `poetry` with version 1.7.1: `curl -sSL https://install.python-poetry.org | python3 - --version 1.7.1`
 - execute `poetry install` to install the dependencies
 - copy `.env.example` file to `.env`, and `.env.dev.example` file to `.env.dev` and fill in the environment variables
 - [for development] execute `poetry run pre-commit install` to install the pre-commit hooks and `poetry run pre-commit run --all-files` to run the pre-commit checks at the first time to check if everything is set up correctly